-The Trident II+ ASIC supports a maximum of 48k underlay next hops.
+The Trident II+ and Trident3 ASICs support a maximum of 48k underlay next hops.

-If you want to disable VXLAN routing on a Trident II+ switch, set the
+To disable the VXLAN routing capability on a Trident II+ or Trident3 switch, set the

 vxlan_routing_overlay.profile field to disable.

-The Tomahawk ASIC does not support RIOT natively, so you must configure the switch ports for VXLAN routing to use the internal loopback.
+The Tomahawk and Tomahawk+ ASICs do not support RIOT natively; you must configure the switch ports for VXLAN routing to use internal loopback (also referred to as internal hyperloop).
 The internal loopback facilitates the recirculation of packets through the ingress pipeline to achieve VXLAN routing.
-One or more loopback switch ports can be bundled into a loopback trunk based on the amount of bandwidth needed.

 To configure one or more switch ports for loopback mode, edit the

-/etc/cumulus/ports.conf file, changing the port speed to loopback.
+/etc/cumulus/ports.conf file and change the port speed to loopback.
 In the example below, swp8 and swp9 are configured for loopback mode:

 After you save your changes to the